 Glomp.
 Crunch.
 Yiff.
 Scritches.
 Tsundere.
 Dildo on a Reciprocating Saw.
-That was just a sampling of some of the exotic terminology I’ve encountered during a year of performing improv at niche conventions all over the country.
-As far as what improv comedy has in common with anime, furries, and dominatrices… your guess is as good as mine… yet it’s undeniable that the organizers of these events love to hire us, fly us out, and sandwich us between more relevant programming.
-Skim your schedule at an upcoming fetish convention, and you just might see “Dad’s Garage Improv” between your 7 pm “Titplay Basics” and 10 pm “Pants-Off, Shirt-Off, Underwear-Off, Harness-On Dance Off.”
+That was a sampling of some exotic terminology I’ve encountered in a year of improv performances across the country.
+What improv comedy has in common with anime, furries, and dominatrices certainly beats me, yet it’s undeniable that the organizers of these events love to hire us, fly us out, and sandwich us between more relevant programming.
+Skim your schedule at an upcoming fetish convention.
+You’ll see “Dad’s Garage Improv” between your 7 pm “Titplay Basics” and 10 pm “Pants-Off, Shirt-Off, Underwear-Off, Harness-On Dance Off.”

 This blog is a retrospective of my travels into one of these weird convention worlds- Anime!
 I have a tendency towards exaggeration.
 Fortunately, in the following paragraphs I will have to do very little of it.
 Grab some pocky* for snackin’ while you read.

 *Pocky is a slender Japanese breadstick snack dipped in chocolate or other flavors of frosting.
 They are packaged exactly like cigarettes but are easily twice as addictive.

 DaishoCon – Kalahari Resorts – Wisconsin Dells, Wisconsin